Ryandev/NetStatus/README.md

 # NetStatus
-NetStatus is a dashboard WebUI to track internet connectivity
+NetStatus is designed as an always-on dashboard WebUI to track internet connectivity It will periodically recheck its connection & provide a live view of status, online or off. speed up/down & latency

 Live: [http://netstatus.ryanpowell.dev](http://netstatus.ryanpowell.dev)